RubberDuckCollector/OCR-programming-challenges/README.md

 This was easy for me.
 The only tricky parts are reading the questions and answers from the file in the correct way (as sublists in a bigger list) and correctly processing each element in the sublists with the list comprehension
 * No Chat-GPT used

+### 15 - Pangrams
+This was quite easy for me because brute forcing it is easy.
+* Chat-GPT used for the regular expression and the rest of the code in the regex version of `is_pangram`

 ### 20 - Palindromes
 Palindromes in Python are very easy.
 There are 2 shorthand techniques where: